TinyPedal/TinyPedal/docs/customization.md

 Click `Playback Enabled` or `Playback Disabled` button to quickly enable or disable pace notes playback.
 Disabling this option does not affect `Notes Module` or `Pace notes Widget`.

+Click `Enable Playback While in Pit Lane` check box to enable or disable pace notes playback while in pit lane.
+This option takes immediate effect when changed.

 Enable `Manually Select Pace Notes File` check box to disable auto-file-name matching, and manually select a pace notes file that can be played on any track.
 By default, pace notes file is automatically loaded from `pace_notes_path` if a file that matches current track name is found.
 This option takes immediate effect when changed.

 `Sound file path` sets path for loading pace notes sound files that matches name value (exclude file extension) from `pace note` column found in pace notes file.
 If no sound file found, sound won't be played.
 This option takes immediate effect when changed.